holochain/holochain-rust/doc/holochain_101/src/bridging.md

 As you saw in [Building Apps](./building_apps.md) each **DNA** has a unique Hash, that spawns a brand new **DHT network** and creates isolated **source chains** for each agent.
 Even when you change the DNA, releasing a new version of the App, it will spawn a brand new DHT network and source chains.

-Then you understand that every App lives in an entirely separated world.
-So how to make apps living in different worlds talk to each other?
+So if every App lives in an entirely separated world how can they talk to each other?
 This is where **bridging** comes into play.

 A **bridge** is a connector between two apps (or two versions of the same app, for that matter) that allows a synchronous bidirectional transfer of information between the two Apps.